Arvato Systems GmbH

 4.7 External Services and Content on Our Website

 We integrate external services and content on our website.
-If you use one of these services or you are shown the content of third parties, communication data is exchanged between you and the provider of that service or content for technical purposes.
+If you use one of these services or are shown the content of third parties, communication data is exchanged between you and the provider of that service or content for technical purposes.